mjmaher987/Hardwar-Arduino/README.md

 ## About
-This repository is created to brainstorm for the day 1 of the hardwar event, hosted by the CE department of Sharif university of technology.
+This repository is created to brainstorm for the Arduino part of the hardwar event, hosted by the CE department of Sharif university of technology.
+The Arduino part of the event extends to 2 days, each day we have a unique challenge.
+So, we are going to have 2 different challenges in this part of event.

 ## Inventories
 - Arduino Uno * 28